Hebrew Christian movement: 1st century to Reformation

-From the Jewish origins of Christianity through the split of early Christianity and Judaism and development of Christianity in the 1st century, the Christian mission to Jews was primarily led by the established (Gentile) churches, with Jewish converts sometimes proselytizing to their own people.
+From Jewish Christian origins, through to the split of early Christianity and Judaism, to the development of Christianity in the 1st century, the Christian mission to Jews was first led by Jewish Christians, but later by the established (Gentile) churches, with Jewish converts sometimes proselytizing to their own people.

 Precursor movements

 The general missionary movement awakening in the Protestant church during the latter 18th century and the early 19th century motivated many missionaries to proselytize to Jews in a more 'humane' manner.
 With societies in England, Scotland and Germany, missionaries went all over Europe and had some success, as Aaron Bernstein noted in a number of examples.
 The 19th century saw at least 250,000 Jews convert to Christianity according to existing records of various societies.

 Beginning in the 19th century, some groups had attempted to create congregations and societies primarily of Jews who had converted to Christianity.
-The London Society for promoting Christianity amongst the Jews (currently known as "Church's Ministry Among Jewish People") was formed in 1809 with the motto “Jesus Christ is the Messiah.”
+The London Society for promoting Christianity amongst the Jews (currently known as "Church's Ministry Among Jewish People") was formed in 1809 with the motto "Jesus Christ is the Messiah."
+The list of supporters for the early Messianic Jewish movement included the Duke of Devonshire, seven English Earls, five viscounts and several members of the British Parliament, alongside social engineers such as William Wilberforce and Charles Simeon.